Oaxaca en la historia y en el mito: Conclusion

 Oaxaca has a rich and varied history.
 Constant conflict between liberal and conservative values has frequently surfaced, contributing to five civil wars and sometimes chaotic politics.
-National leaders such as José Vasconcelos, Porfirio Díaz and Benito Juarez, all with Oaxacan roots provided leadership in times of turmoil.
+National leaders such as José Vasconcelos, Porfirio Díaz and Benito Juarez, all with Oaxacan roots provided leadership to the nation in times of turmoil.
 In the mural Garcia Bustos portrays the conflicts that have risen in Oaxaca, from a liberal perspective, for example focusing on the deeds of Benito Juárez rather than Porfirio Díaz.

-Although both men were Liberals with a capital "L".
-Juárez was more a small "l" liberal than Díaz.
+The mural is a remarkable map of Oaxacan history, a herculean achievement by a skilled artist, well-versed in the history of Mexico and Oaxaca.